-ID 14 Business service disruption Emergency Management (Interagency) Ineffective collaboration with agencies results in a poor cooperation equarking emergency management leading to interfective disaster management with an Impact of extended service outages, worsened disaster outcomes coverage and City officers/representatives attend training sessions and run desk top exercises.
-Ensure contact lists are Regular mentoring of EM local Recovery Plans and EM strategies are 2 3 Medium A Provide additional training for relevant staff membra and 2.
-Working towards implementation of exercises with WC-LEMC and CoP-LEMC are to be conducted during the 2022/23 period.
-A desktop exercise is planned for S0th June 2022 lessing LEMA's 4.
-Aconduct 4 desktop exercises per year - ongoing 1-3 July 2022 4-ongoing CEO (report to EMC) 2 3 Medium A Audit of arrangements and the number of desktop exercises per year, and ensuring any Staff turnover is accounted for 31/01/2023 Manager Ranger Services / Prosecutions & Strategy Officer ID 15 Business service disruption Cyber Security The Cyty utilities a material breads of information focusity through ineffective protocols and processes This is trending as an escalating risk in many organisations Ongoing improvements being made to: system controls: information access processes, staff awareness and Seenskry tabeling the access all staff in May 2023 Penetration Test completed in May 2023 and to be an annual test Data loss protection in monitor mode The Cally origing work with Office of comprehensive annual review and report of the Cally's cyber security controls 3 4 High A L. The City-will raylew 28 processes to minimas the collection and single-of-bench schematic schematics heing-minimas the collection and theing-minimas (heing- minimas).
-The schematic schematics heing-minimas (heing- completed under MAS Status) and the schematics completed under MAS Status (heing- schematics).
-Sharing Legislation at the end of 2020 1.
-Staff avarences value plant introduced: 2.
-The City will induce semality also review the specification status of personal information 3.ongoing review and improvement; itema J pentatalon testing program will commence in 2020 2024 Ongoing Council (report to Audit Committee) 3 Medium A annual OAG audit: Cyber security insurance with LGIS 16/08/2023 Executive Manager Information and Communicati on Technology ID 16 Business service disruption COVID-19 pandemic Disruption to City service delivery, local business and community group operations and staff and community well being COVID risk management is now more easy to predict in comparison to the early days of the pandemic in 2020 Operational BCP planning has been completed and risk measures have been implemented 2 3 Medium A I. Implement risk management controls for each service/ project/ program 2.
-Continue risk management controls and adapt to changing requirements Ongoing Council (report to Audit Committee) 3 Medium A monitoring COVID infections in the workforce and ensuring an appropriate response.
-Manager Built Environment & Wellbeing ID 17 Business service disruption Business Continuity through Workforce Retention.
-Disruption to City service delivery resulting in community and Council expectations not being met failure to comply with statutory requirements and impacting staff well being. competitive in the market to attract and retain suitable and experienced workforce.
-2. Skills shortage and budget constraints.
-3. Failure to support healthy workloads and to support sustainable life, family and work balance.
-9. Seeking continuous improvement opportunities and operational efficiencies.
-10. Monitoring workload trends and 2 4 Medium A 1.
-Competitive remuneration, and recruitment strategies to attract and reach qualified and the source allocation review.
-TBA CEO (report to EMC) 2 2 Low A 11/05/2023 Executive Manager Human Resources
+ID 14 Business service disruption Ineffective collaboration with or agencies results in a poor or relationship and ineffective at cooperation regarding at coverage and City officers/representatives attend training sessions and run desk top exercises.
+Ensure contact lists are Regular mentoring of EM local Recovery Plans and EM strategies are 2 3 Medium Α Provide additional training for relevant staff members and community agencies.
+Working towards implementation of exercises with WC-LEMC and COPI-LEMC are to be conducted during the 2022/23 period.
+A conduct of the 2022-22 setting LEMA-92.
+Accordant 4 desklop exercises planned for 300.
+June 2022 setting LEMA-92.
+Accordant 4 desklop exercises per year - ongoing.
+1-3 July 2022 4-ongoing CEO (report to EMC) 2 3 Medium Α Audit of arrangements and the number of desktop exercises per year, and ensuring any Staff turnover is accounted for 31/01/2023 Manager Ranger Services / Prosecutions & Strategy Officer ID 15 Business service disruption The City suffers a material er This is trending as an ascalating risk in many organisations Ongoing improvements being made to: system controls: information access the controls of the control of the cont 3 4 High Α The City-will review its processes to sminitise the collection and surveyed of periods information are unarregicted processes information being reviewed for extendible image and processes to the control of the c 2024 Ongoing Council (report to Audit Committee) 3 3 Medium А annual OAG audit Cyber security insurance with LGIS 16/08/2023 Executive Manager Information and Communicati on Technology ID 16 Business service disruption Disruption to City service delivery, local business and community group operations COVID risk management is now more easy to predict in comparison to the early days of the pandemic n 2020 Operational BCP planning has been completed and risk measures have been implemented 2 3 Medium А Implement risk management controls for each service/ project/ program Continue risk management controls and adapt to changing requirements Ongoing Council (report to Audit Committee) 2 3 Medium А monitoring COVID infections in the workforce and ensuring an appropriate response.
+10/01/2023 Manager Built Environment & Wellbeing ID 17 Business service disruption Business Continuity through Workforce Retention.
+Disruption to City service delivery resulting in Community and Council expectations not being met, failure to comply with statutory requirements and impacting staff well being .
+I. Failure to be competitive in the market to attract and retain suitable and experienced workforce.
+2. Skillis shortage and oudget constraints.
+3. Failure to support realthy workloads and o support sustainable (fe, family and work polalance.
+Maintaining awareness of current issues.
+Seeking continuous improvement opportunities and operational efficiencies.
+10. Monitoring workload trends and 2 4 Medium А Competitive remuneration, and recultiment strategies to attract and retain qualified staff.
+Commund resource allocation review.
+TBA CEO (report to EMC) 2 2 Low А 11/05/2023 Executive Manager Human Resources